RootJarias/v-wind/README.md

 - Daisy UI: For tailwind code and UI enchancements. (https://daisyui.com/)

-- Fontawesome: Used to apply icon in the page (https://fontawesome.com/docs/web/use-with/vue/)
+- Fontawesome: Used to apply icons in the page (https://fontawesome.com/docs/web/use-with/vue/)

+- Icones: Used to apply custom icons in the page (https://icones.js.org/collection/all?s=menu)
 ```

 #### Script Code Standards